krrishk05/fakenewsdetection/README.md

 6. **Prediction:**
    - Demonstrates how to use the trained model to predict whether a new news article is real or fake.

+## Dataset Description

+- **train.csv**: A full training dataset with the following attributes:
+  - `id`: unique id for a news article
+  - `title`: the title of a news article
+  - `author`: author of the news article
+  - `text`: the text of the article; could be incomplete
+  - `label`: a label that marks the article as potentially unreliable:
+    - `1`: unreliable
+    - `0`: reliable

 ## Dependencies

 - Python 3